mars-project/meps/mep-0002-simplify-data-structure.md

 1. Remove `type_name` and we can use `self.__class__.__name__` instead when necessary.

-    Currently the main place of use is `DataFrameData`and `CategoricalData` like:
+    Currently, the main place of use is `DataFrameData`and `CategoricalData` like:

     ```python
     class DataFrameData(_BatchedFetcher, BaseDataFrameData):